Esterni/pyracing/docs/methods.md

 ### yearly_stats()
-Returns the breakdown of career stats by year, as seen on the driver profile page.
+Returns a list of [YearlyStats objects](datapoints.md#yearlystats) breakdown of career stats by year, as seen on the driver profile page.

 | Args/Kwargs | Description                            |
 | :---------- | :------------------------------------- |